-Aspie Trainers West Sussex is a training service supported by Impact Advocacy Service and since April 2014.
-As the name implies, we are a team of Aspies (adults diagnosed with Asperger’s Syndrome) who deliver training sessions across Sussex and Brighton and Hove, which focuses on portraying what it’s like to live with an ASC (Autistic Spectrum Condition).
+Aspie Trainers West Sussex is a training service supported by Impact Advocacy Service since its launch in April 2014.
+As the name implies, we are a team of Aspies (adults diagnosed with Asperger’s Syndrome) who deliver training sessions across Sussex and Brighton and Hove, which focus on portraying what it’s like to live with an ASC (Autistic Spectrum Condition).

 We are different because all of our training is designed and delivered by autistic people.
 From the start we wanted to make our training sessions fun, interactive, and full of useful suggestions on how to make services better for people living with an ASC (which now includes Asperger’s Syndrome).